lithnet/windows-credential-provider/README.md

 * Build your project and you have a functional credential provider!

 ```
 ## Installing the credential provider
-You can use our PowerShell module to automatically register your credential provider.
+You can use the traditional methods of registering a credential provider (regasm, regsvr32, create registry keys etc), but we've provided a PowerShell module to automatically register your credential provider with a single command.

 ```powershell
 Install-Module Lithnet.CredentialProvider.Management